wenleicao/wenleicao.github.io/_posts/2023-12-24-Shap_Value_for_Single_Record.md

 ---
 layout: post
-title: Shap Value for Single Record
+title: Shap Value for Single Record in Model Prediction
 ---

 Feature importance helps us understand what features play more importance roles in a given model.
 After that, you can do feature selection, or you can use results to cross check with your business domain knowledge to validate the model.